blaise-ndizeye/viitly-backend/README.md

 NUMBER_OF_PRODUCT_PRIZES = 2 # Number of confirmation of coin-code in which the user must have to start gaining income for his confirmed products

 NUMBER_OF_FOLLOWER_PRIZES = 2 # Number of followers the proffesional user must have to start being prized

+SWITCH_TO_PRO_MUST_CCPRODUCTS = 1 # Number of confirmed coin-code products the personal user must have to switch to proffessional account

 ```

 ## Install dependencies and start development server